 My first belief, in a growth mindset, has been shaped by theory (e.g. Carol Dweck’s book Mindset), personal reflection regarding my own successes or failures at activities during my life, and teaching experience: coming face to face with undergraduates who are terrified to be wrong, to be stupid, both in front of peers and the mirror.
 Bottom line: I do not believe that there are Einsteins OR Dunces in my classes or labs.
 I believe that, as with any activity, learning and facility in a particular topic can be developed over time via commitment, support, and effort on both the teacher and the learner’s part – especially at a small liberal arts institution.

-I know about a growth mindset personally because I attended a competitive, small, liberal arts college from a public high school in Bristol, CT.
+I know about a growth mindset personally because I attended a competitive, small, liberal arts college from a public high school.
 My biology knowledge was very poor relative to that of the other incoming students.
 I struggled in the introductory classes to catch up and could have been discouraged and concluded that I just wasn’t smart enough for the sciences or biology.
 However, through my teachers’ encouragement and my commitment to my studies (and stubbornness), I was able to succeed in both biology and chemistry while at the college.
 Similarly, when I was getting my Ph.D., my thesis committee challenged me to rewrite my preliminary proposal – they believed I was capable of a more thoughtful draft.
 I chose to learn from that experience; I ended up rewriting and passing with a much deeper, clearer understanding of my thesis direction.
 In both cases, I benefited from being challenged to get better and grow rather than coast or even turn back.